Can you go solar with a low credit score?

 Don’t be discouraged if you don’t have good or excellent credit.
 There are alternative financing options and ways to qualify for loans that will still provide you with the funds to go solar.
 For example, you can apply for a loan through a local credit union or take out a home equity loan on your home.

 Knowing where you stand with your credit before you start exploring solar financing will help you understand what type of loans you can qualify for.
-Check your credit report and credit score as you would with any big purchase you're planning, such as buying a car or home.
+Check your credit report and credit score as you would for any big purchase, such as buying a car or a home.
 Even if you aren't going solar, it's a good idea to periodically check your credit report to make sure it's accurate and there are no errors.
 You can dispute anything on your credit report that doesn't look right.

 How to get free access to your credit report

-You can get one free copy of your credit report every 12 months from each of the three major U.S. credit bureaus – Equifax, Experian, and TransUnion.
+You can get free weekly credit reports from each of the three major U.S. credit bureaus—Equifax, Experian, and TransUnion.
 You can access these free credit reports via AnnualCreditReport.com.
 Be cautious of any sites that require you to enter credit card information before you can see your credit report.
 Even if they offer a free trial, you'll pay a monthly fee if you forget to cancel.
 Don't share any personal information on a website you don't trust.

 How to check your credit score for free